alexkasema/alx-low_level_programming/0x0C-more_malloc_free/README.md

 A function that allocates memory for an array, using malloc.
 ## 3-array_range.c
 A function that creates an array of integers.
+## 100-realloc.c
+A function that reallocates a memory block using malloc and free